Recalls that Affect Dogs

 Signs to watch for include decreased appetite; decreased activity (lethargy); vomiting; diarrhea, sometimes with blood; and increased water consumption and/or increased urination.

 The type of kidney failure associated with chicken jerky strips is called acquired Fanconi syndrome, Fanconi-like syndrome, and acquired proximal renal tubulopathy.
 Urine test results consistently show glucose and granular casts.
 Blood tests may show hypokalemia (low potassium), mildly increased liver enzymes, and acidosis, along with increased creatinine and BUN (signs of kidney disease).
 Some dogs also have hypophosphatemia (low blood phosphorus) that may continue even after the dog has otherwise recovered (treatment involves electrolyte supplementation).

 If your dog develops these signs and test results while being fed chicken (or other) jerky treats, contact your state Food and Drug Administration (FDA) Consumer Complaint Coordinator.
 See How to Report a Pet Food Complaint for more information, and Consumer Complaint Coordinators for a state-by-state list of who to contact.
 Please provide as much information as possible, including the specific product name, lot numbers, veterinarian's report and diagnosis, etc.

 Veterinary Information Network (VIN) announced in January 2013 that they are joining the search for the cause of jerky-associated illness in dogs, but they want to hear only from veterinarians.
 If you believe your dog became sick or died as a result of eating jerky treats imported from China, ask your vet to contact VIN.
 Also let your vet know if you still have samples of the treats that you believed caused the illness.
 See VIN solicits jerky-associated illness reports for more information.

-If you're looking for safe jerky treats, I recommend Smart Dog Jerky and Kona's Chips, made in the U.S. You can also make your own jerky using a dehydrator or a warm oven.
+If you're looking for safe jerky treats, I recommend making your own jerky using a dehydrator or a warm oven.
 See Super Simple Chicken Jerky for a recipe.

 Class action lawsuits: